onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :keyword: SHOULD
     :updated: casablanca

-    The VNF **SHOULD** support Layer 3 VPNs that enable segregation of traffic by application (i.e., AVPN, IPSec VPN for Internet routes).
+    The VNF **SHOULD** support network segregation, i.e., separation of OA&M traffic from signaling and payload traffic, using technologies such as VPN and VLAN.

 .. req::
     :id: R-40813